Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.3.1.1.
 Statement Components

 - Statement ID (SID): Optional field that should help describe
-  - The resource you're interacting
+  - The resource you're interacting with
   - The actions you're trying to perform
 - Effect: is either `allow` or `deny`.
   - It is possible to be allowed and denied at the same time